When Sensitive Topics Come Up

 Report concerns: There may be times when you worry about the health and well-being of girls in your group.
 Alcohol, drugs, sex, bullying, abuse, depression, and eating disorders are some of the issues girls may encounter.
 You are on the frontlines of girls’ lives, and you are in a unique position to identify a situation in which a girl may need help.
 If you believe a girl is at risk of hurting herself or others, your role is to promptly bring that information to her parent/guardian or the council so she can get the expert assistance she needs.
 Your concern about a girl’s well-being and safety is taken seriously, and Manitou Council will guide you in addressing these concerns.

 Here are a few signs that could indicate a girl needs expert help:

-- Contact a staff member at your Girl Scout council and find out how to refer the girl and her parent/guardian to experts at school or in the community.
+- Contact a staff member at Manitou Council and find out how to refer the girl and her parent/guardian to experts at school or in the community.

 - Share your concern with the girl’s family, if this is feasible.

 - Marked changes in behavior or personality (for example, unusual moodiness, aggressiveness, or sensitivity)

 - Declining academic performance and/or inability to concentrate

 - Withdrawal from school, family activities, or friendships

 - Fatigue, apathy, or loss of interest in previously enjoyed activities

 - Eating extremes, unexplained weight loss, distorted body image